- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular performance monitoring and optimization of NAS Infortrend EonStor GSe 2016 devices can help in maintaining the stability, reliability, and security of the system, thereby minimizing the risk of data loss.

-Although NAS EonStor GSe 2016 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GSe 2016 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -